z4kn4fein/stashbox/docs/usage/scopes.md

 # Scopes

-A scope is a unit where your scoped service instances are being re-used and shared by their consumers.
-It can be interpreted as the unit-of-work pattern where the scope encapsulates a given unit from where the instances that are required for the work will be resolved.
-When the work is finished the service instances will be disposed with the scope's disposal.
+It's an implementation of the unit-of-work pattern; a scope encapsulates a given unit used to resolve and store instances required for the work.
+When a scoped service is resolved or injected, the scope ensures that it gets instantiated only once within the scope's lifetime.
+When the work is finished, the scope cleans up the resources by disposing every tracked disposable instance.

-A web application is a good usage example for scopes as it has a well-defined execution unit that can be bound to a scope - the HTTP request.
-Every request could have its own unique scope bound to the request's lifetime.
+A web application is a fair usage example for scopes as it has a well-defined execution unit that can be bound to a scope - the HTTP request.
+Every request could have its unique scope attached to the request's lifetime.
 When a request ends, the scope gets closed, and all the scoped instances will be disposed.

 <!-- panels:start -->
 ## Creating a scope